-This trail starts by taking a gondola to Mannlichen (7,293-ft/2,222-meters), a small alp situated on a scenic ridge separating the Lutschental (Grindelwald valley) and Lauterbrunnental (Lauterbrunnen valley).
+The day starts by taking a gondola to Mannlichen (7,293-ft.), a small alp situated on a scenic ridge separating the Lutschental (Grindelwald valley) and Lauterbrunnental (Lauterbrunnen valley).
 (See directions to the trailhead below.)
-Overlooks near the lifts on the west side of the ridge enjoy great views up the length of the Lauterbrunnen valley to the Jungfrau, Breithorn and Tshcingelhorn along with the peaks lining the Sefinental valley.
-The Wetterhorn, Schreckhorn, Eiger and Monch dominate the skyline on the eastern side of the lift station.
+Overlooks atop the ridge near the lift station enjoy great views to the west/southwest up the length of the Lauterbrunnen valley to the Jungfrau, Breithorn and Tshcingelhorn along with the peaks lining the Sefinental valley.
+The Wetterhorn, Schreckhorn, Eiger and Monch dominate the skyline on the east side of the overlook and lift station.

-Turn southeast toward Kleine Scheidegg on a broad gravel trail that descends on easy grades through meadows along the base of Mt.
-Tschuggen (8,270-ft/2,521-meters).
+Turn southeast toward Kleine Scheidegg on a broad gravel track that descends on easy grades through meadows along the base of Mt.
+Tschuggen (8,270-ft.).
 In route enjoy wonderful views of the Wetterhorn, Schreckhorn and the massive north wall of the Eiger towering above the Grindelwald valley to the east.

 At 1.5 miles the trail curves to the right (south) to circumvent a ridge extending from Mt.
 Tschuggen.
-A short distance beyond the trail again curves to the right (southwest), crossing under the Honegg chairlift and then traveling along the south facing slopes of Tschuggen.
-Ahead are fine views of the rugged eastern wall of the Lauberhorn.
+A short distance beyond the trail again curves to the right (southwest), crossing under the Honegg chairlift and then travels besides the south facing slopes of Tschuggen.
+Ahead are fine views of the rugged eastern wall of the Lauberhorn (8,110-ft.).
 To the south the Monch and Jungfrau form a beautiful backdrop for the trail descending to Kleine Scheidegg.

-Soon the path reaches the Rotstockli (6,923-ft./2,110-meters), a scenic overlook with terrific views of the Eiger’s north wall soaring overhead.
-From here the trail drops down moderate grades to Kleine Scheidegg (6,762-f.t/2,061-meters), located on a saddle between the Lauberhorn and the Eiger, at 2.8 miles.
+Soon the path reaches the Rotstockli (6,923-ft.), a scenic overlook with terrific views of the Eiger’s north wall soaring overhead.
+From here the trail descends on moderate grades to Kleine Scheidegg (6,762-ft.), located on a saddle between the Lauberhorn and the Eiger, at 2.8 miles.

-The railway station at Kleine Scheidegg connects trains going between Grindelwald and Lauterbrunnen with trains headed for the Jungfraujoch, a line that partially runs through tunnels dug through the mountains.
-The Jungfraujoch (11,371-ft./3,466-meters), or “Top of Europe”, is an extremely popular destination with several panoramic restaurants and overlooks.
-As a result the area around Kleine Scheidegg, including the restaurants, souvenir shops and bathrooms, are often quite crowded with hordes of tourists.
+The railway station at Kleine Scheidegg connects trains from Grindelwald and Lauterbrunnen with trains heading for the Jungfraujoch, a line that partially runs through tunnels dug through the Eiger.
+The Jungfraujoch (11,371-ft.), or “Top of Europe”, is an extremely popular destination with several panoramic restaurants and overlooks.
+As a result the area around Kleine Scheidegg, including the restaurants, souvenir shops and bathrooms, are often crowded with hordes of tourists.